 CHILDREN’S PICTURE BOOK ILLUSTRATION

 As you search for an illustrator, keep in mind two things: the skill level of the artist and more importantly, their know-how for illustrating children’s books.
-The requirements for a good children’s book illustration is very different to other forms of fine art and not any artist can do it well.
-While I have a B.A. in Art, it took me several years to unlearn what I was taught and reteach myself how to draw engaging, fluid, and sequential art for children’s books well.
-My more than 10 years experience as a graphic designer also gives me an edge in that I have kept up with current trends and styles across many design and artistic fields, which do carry over even into children’s book design (i.e. typography, color palettes, patterns, artistic style, etc.) and I am capable to create a book for you that is in line with current and future trends.
-Be sure to check out my BLOG, where I’ve written several posts about illustrating children’s books and info that is helpful for self-publishing authors.
+The requirements for good children’s book illustration is very different to other forms of fine art and not any artist can do it well.
+While I have a B.A. in Art, it took me several years to unlearn what I was taught and reteach myself how to draw engaging, fluid, story-driven and sequential art for children’s books well.
+My more than 10 years experience as a graphic designer also gives me an edge in that I have kept up with current trends and styles across many design and artistic fields, which do carry over even into children’s book design (i.e. typography, color palettes, patterns, artistic style, etc.), so I am capable to create a book for you that is in line with current and future trends.
+Be sure to check out my BLOG, where I’ve written several posts with helpful information for illustrators and self-publishing authors.

 The below rates are general estimates only.
 Prices can vary down or up depending on the simplicity or complexity of each illustration, the number of characters, the number of illustrations, and overall project requirements.
 I will work with you to determine the best layout and type of illustration needed for each page or spread.
 As an experienced graphic designer, I also include professional layout and book design into my services, so you will not need to hire a separate designer for that, saving you money in the long-term.
 You can read more about my process below to learn how it all works and how to get an official quotation for your book.

 Concept art – $150-300 USD (credited back to the author upon contracting an entire book)